 Lenovo N23 is a Chromebook based on mobile heritage.
 Its MediaTek M8173C ARM processor is intentionally made for mobile devices, contrary to Intel processors that were primarily meant for PCs.
 It has a 11.6″ HD IPS multi-touch screen, 4GB of RAM, 32GB of storage, HDMI, USB Type-C and USB 3.1 connectors with a battery life of 10 hours will make all your demands to be fulfilled.

-Created to withstand 3D games, HD videos, with a native Google Play support, fairly robust build, and the 360-degree hinges that can turn it into a tablet in seconds, all for the modest price of a bit below $300, make this one a bargain when compared to other best 2-in-1 laptops or the best Chromebooks under 300 dollars.
+Created to withstand 3D games, HD videos, with a native Google Play support, fairly robust build, and the 360-degree hinges that can turn it into a tablet in seconds, all for the modest price of a bit below $300, make this one a bargain when compared to other 2-in-1 laptops or top Chromebooks under 300 dollars.

 - Survives minor drops